Welcome to Connectkids

 So we have created a programme using stories, and activities around the stories, for schools and parents to teach children to be sensitive to one another’s feelings, cross national, religious, racial and other divides, respect the environment and engage in charitable activities from a young age.

-ConnectKids aims to teach young children British Values and seeks to foster spiritual, moral, social and cultural development (SMSC).
-It also assists with character education.
+ConnectKids aims to teach young children how to behave with compassion and seeks to foster spiritual, moral, social and cultural development.
 We have specifically tailored the material to fit into the UK curriculum’s early Key Stage 2 (i.e. children in the UK aged 8+) PSHE/SMSC and Citizenship course, but the content also links well to other parts of the curriculum, including English, Art, Geography and RE and may thus be used on a cross-curricular basis and adapted for younger or older children too.
 While the emphasis is on children in the UK at present, the programme has been created for primary school children anywhere in the world and aims to connect children all over the world.

 Connect with us and together we can touch, move, inspire and empower our children to effect some positive change and teach them that we have got to love to live.

 Discussing difference and how we deal with difference isn’t exactly easy – right?
 This isn’t just about having a chat about difference on an intellectual level.
 This kind of discussion will inevitably raise some emotional issues and the last thing we want is to leave our children feeling exposed, named and shamed.
 The playground is a tough place – we all still bear the scars of things that were said to us when we were very young and learning how to be.
 The aim is not to draw attention to difference in a way that will arm those playground fiends with more ammunition – the aim is rather to teach our children to better understand and celebrate themselves and their differences and learn how to stand up for themselves and others and so quiet those playground fiends – in the playground and in our children’s minds.